AndreasHeger/CGATReport/doc/Tutorial8.rst

 Tutorial 8: Extending SphinxReport
 ==================================

-:mod:`SphinxReport` can be extended via plugins.
+sphinxreport can be extended via plugins.
 Extension points are available to add new
 Renderers and Transformers.